zxhycxq/reactjs-zh/Docs/forms.md

 Since the `value` attribute is set on our form element, the displayed value will always be `this.state.value`, making the React state the source of truth.
 Since `handleChange` runs on every keystroke to update the React state, the displayed value will update as the user types.

-With a controlled component, every state mutation will have an associated handler function.
+With a 受控组件, every state mutation will have an associated handler function.
 This makes it straightforward to modify or validate user input. 例如：, if we wanted to enforce that names are written with all uppercase letters, we could write `handleChange` as:

 ```javascript{2}
 handleChange(event) {